cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 ```
 ## Verify Examples

-### Verify using a DocHash -- may return a lot of retrieval-IDs and Seals
+### Verify Data using the parameter DocHash
+This call may return a lot of retrieval-IDs and Seals.

 ```
 curl -sS --header "X-ApiKey: $apiKey $apiCred" \